A network space is a grouping of one or more subnets visible to the Juju controller. A subnet can only be in one space.

 - Binding endpoints at deployment time is covered in Deploying to network spaces.

-- For using spaces with bundles see Charm bundles.
+- For using spaces with bundles see charmed operator bundles.

 Endpoint bindings can be changed after deployment using the